siggame/Joueur.js/README.md

-# GAME_NAME JavaScript Client (via Node.js)
+# JavaScript Joueur Client (via Node.js)

+This is the client for the [Cadre][cadre] AI framework.
+It can play multiple different games, though you will probably only be interested in one at a time.

-This is the root of your AI.
-Stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.
-Your AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/ai.js` for you to make smarter.
+In general, try to stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.

+Each AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/ai.js` for you to make smarter.

 ## How to Run